blakerbuchanan/algos_and_data_structures/README.txt

 Algorithm and Data Structure Implementation ————————————————————————————————
-This repository contains implementations of various standard algorithms in computer science and robotics.
+This repository contains implementations of various standard algorithms and data structures used in computer science and robotics.